NimbleUser/nams-api-docs/docs/rest-apis/endpoints/lms/README.md

 - `product_id` - An LMS Product Id to verify it exists in the `/products` response.
 - `last_updated_date` - Date to use when calling the `/products` and `/purchases` endpoints for filtering by last updated date.
+- `customer_id` - An Account Id to use when calling the `/purchases` endpoint for filtering by customer.
 - `line_id` - An LMS Line Id to verify it exists in the `/purchases` response.

 ### Environment Variables